 use subject: Jo Mo eu2018 PhD.

+You must also upload your material in this online form!
 We will continually evaluate applications until all positions are filled, which may take a while - we will occasionally update this web site.

 Klick here for more jobs for PhD students and PostDocs thanks to ERC, Google DeepMind, NVIDIA

 was the smallest of the world's top ten AI labs listed in the

 four most valuable public companies in the world (Apple, Alphabet/Google, Microsoft, Amazon) are heavily using IDSIA's deep learning algorithms.

 for example, the first official computer vision contests won by deep CNNs.

 Optimization Algorithms broke numerous benchmark records and

 are now widely used in industry for routing, logistics etc (today

 IDSIA is also the origin of the first mathematical theory of optimal